jhonr888/valentine-website-2025/README.md

         text: "Do you like me?",                   // First question
         yesBtn: "Yes",                             // Yes button text
         noBtn: "No",                               // No button text
-        secretAnswer: "I don't like you, I love you! ❤️"  // Hidden message },
+        secretAnswer: "I don't like you, I'm in love with you! 🤍"  // Hidden message },
     second: {
-        text: "How much do you love me?",          // Second question
+        text: "How much do you like me?",          // Second question
         startText: "This much!",                   // Text before percentage
-        nextBtn: "Next ❤️"                         // Next button text },
+        nextBtn: "Next 🤍"                         // Next button text },
     third: {
-        text: "Will you be my Valentine...?",      // Final question
+        text: "Will you be my beautiful Valentine...?",      // Final question
         yesBtn: "Yes!",                            // Yes button text
         noBtn: "No"                                // No button text
     }